skiptools/skip-firebase/README.md

 # SkipFirebase

-This package provides Firebase support for Skip app/framework projects.
+This package provides Firebase support for [Skip Lite](https://skip.tools) transpiled Swift.
 The Swift side uses the official Firebase iOS SDK directly, with the various `SkipFirebase*` modules passing the transpiled calls through to the Firebase Android SDK.